lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

 Finally, *RStudio Server* and *Shiny Server*, in their open source versions, allow any researcher or analyst to easily share Shiny *apps* and RMarkdown documents with their team members, colleagues and/or stakeholders in their organization, or anyone in the world with access to the Internet.

 This short doc explains the essential for setting up both *RStudio Server* and *Shiny Server* on an *Ubuntu* Machine in the Cloud using the *Google Compute Engine*, part of their quite complete **IaaS** offer called *Google Cloud Platform*.
 The current free trial consists in $300 to use on a period of 2 months, that allows anyone to learn how to build and use a powerful analytics machine in minutes without breaking the bank (actually, without even spending 1p).
+What follows is not an introduction to R or how to write a Shiny app.

 ## Setting up the data-analytics framework

 ### Create a GCE Virtual Machine

  - IF you still have to join *GCE*, go to the [GCE Home page](https://cloud.google.com/compute/) and click *Try it for free*.
 You are now asked to enter Google Mail credential, or to create a new account.
 Once done, you have to fill the information about the billing method, and then click *Start your free trial*.
-You're not going to be charged, though, unless you explicitly agree to continue at the end of the trial.
+You're not going to be charged, though, unless you explicitly agree to continue at the end of the trial, or when the $300 have all been consumed.
  - Go to the [Project console](https://console.cloud.google.com/iam-admin/projects) and click *CREATE PROJECT* at the top.
-In the upcoming pop up enter a **suitable name**, then click *Show advanced options...*, and choose **europe-west**.
+In the upcoming pop up enter a suitable **name**, then click *Show advanced options...*, and choose **europe-west**.
 Click *Create*.
 Give the system some time...
  - Go to [VM Instances console](https://console.cloud.google.com/compute/instances), select the project you want to use and wait for the page to end loading.
  - Click the *Create instance button*

    - Name your future VM correspondingly
    - Choose one of the **europe-west1** zone
    - Under *Machine type* choose *Customise*, and then **4 Cores + 8GB memory**.
-   - In the *Boot disk* section click *Change*, and then **Ubuntu 16.04 LTS** as OS, **SSD** as *disk type* with a **80GB** *size*.
+   - In the *Boot disk* section click *Change*, and then **Ubuntu 16.04 LTS** as OS, **SSD** as *disk type* with a **25GB** *size*.
    - In the Firewall section, select **Allow HTTP traffic**.
    - Finally, click the *Create* button to actually create the VM.
 It will take a few minutes...
 The process is complete when in the subsequent window a green tick appears near the name of your new machine.

-   The above configuration is useful to install quickly all the subsequent software, and shouldn't give any problem for most of the typical usages.
-After the trial, the hardware could be changed whenever pleased according to use.
+   The above configuration looks overkill, but it is useful to install quickly all the necessary software.
+After the trial, the hardware could be changed whenever pleased according to use.Simply stop the machine

  - Now, click on the machine name's link, near the green tick, to open the configuration page.
  - Scroll down and click the link *default* under *Network*.
 In the following page, we are going to add at least two rules, each requires clicking the button *Add firewall rules*: